 - Improve this website.
 Do you have an eye for design?
 Interest in making infographics and data visualizations?
 An obsession with organizing?
 There’ s a lot that can be done to make this site attractive, add content, and share more of the data we have accumulated.

 - Find members for our Speakers Bureau.
 If you or someone you know has lived experience that may be relevant to our work, please consider talking to us.
 Even if you’re not comfortable speaking in public, you could be a great help to us in talking with individual decision-makers, anonymous anecdotes, or other mediums.

 We often work with interns from James Madison University and Eastern Mennonite University.
 Contact us if you’d like to arrange a formal internship.

-We have worked hard to gather resources that will be helpful to those interested in getting involved in understanding the criminal justice system and community organizing for the first time.
-Learn more at the links below.
+We have worked hard to gather resources that will be helpful to those interested in getting involved.
+Check out our extensive library to understand the criminal justice system, learn about community organizing, or track our local city and county budget process.